traefik/traefik/docs/content/user-guides/docker-compose/basic-example/index.md

 ???
 Networking

-    Your Traefik container has to be attached to the same network as the containers to expose.
+    The Traefik container has to be attached to the same network as the containers to be exposed.
-    If no network are specified in the docker-compose file, Docker creates a default one that allows Traefik to reach the containers defined in the same file.
+    If no networks are specified in the docker-compose file, Docker creates a default one that allows Traefik to reach the containers defined in the same file.
     You can [customize the network](https://docs.docker.com/compose/networking/#specify-custom-networks) as described in the example below.
     You can use a [pre-existing network](https://docs.docker.com/compose/networking/#use-a-pre-existing-network) too.